ZX Spectrum's CPU couldn't do multiplication

 wasn’t exactly a state-of-the-art design when the ZX launched, but I never anticipated that it didn’t even come with something I take for granted today:

-a simple multiply
+a simple multiply instruction.

 The naive approach was to make additions inside a loop, but there’s a clever technique